cokeSwimmer/Reddit-Memes-app/README.md

 # Reddit-Memes-app

-This app showcases random memes form the API.
+- This app showcases random memes form the API.

-Made with volley and glide library with meme downloading and sharing functionalities.
+- Made with volley and glide library with meme downloading and sharing functionalities.

-Memes can be stored (using the system service-DOWNLOAD_SERVICE) in phone's gallery ,and shared (using intents) on various platforms.
+- Memes can be stored (using the system service-DOWNLOAD_SERVICE) in phone's gallery ,and shared (using intents) on various platforms.

+## Screenshots

 Meme API - https://meme-api.herokuapp.com/gimme